froehpas/Competitiveness_of_RES/03_Adjusted Model EEM26/README.md

 ## Model - EEM26 - Trondheim
 This repository contains the code and data of our study submitted to the EEM2026 Conference in Trondheim.
 This model is based on our basic model from [Basic Model](../01_Basic%20Model/).
 For this study, we model the European energy system based on exististing electricity bidding zones, with each zone representing a single node.
-The model covers the year 2030 with annual investment decisiosn and hourly dispatch resolution.
+The model covers the year 2030 with annual investment decision and hourly dispatch resolution.
 Our model is used to analysze a national and a Europe-wide scenario for the targets of renewable shares.
-- The input data including hourly and yearly values are provided in the [Input Data](01_Input%20Data/) folder.
+- The input data including hourly and yearly values are provided in the [Input Data](01_Input%20Data/).
 - The model consists of two GAMS files, one for reading data ([Data_input](Data_input/)) and one containing the declaration of variables and constraints in [EEM26](EEM26.gms/).
 - The result excel files for both scenarios can be found in [Results](02_Results/).